crypticpy/GrantScope/README.md

-# Grant Scope the Grant Analysis Dashboard
+# GrantScope the Grant Analysis Dashboard

 The GrantScope is a powerful tool designed to help grant analysts and writers explore and analyze grant data effectively.
 By leveraging the capabilities of this dashboard utility, users can gain valuable insights into funding opportunities, identify trends, and make informed decisions when writing grant proposals or seeking funding sources.